Peidayesh

 God’s Intervention and Provision

-- Miraculous Provision: In response to their desperate situation, God provided for their immediate needs in a miraculous way.
+In response to their desperate situation, God miraculously provided for their immediate needs.

-- Well of Water: God opened Hagar’s eyes, allowing her to see a well of water nearby.
-This well was a source of life and hope in the midst of the desert.
+• Well of Water: God opened Hagar’s eyes, allowing her to see a well of water nearby.
+This well was a source of life and hope amid the desert.

 The survival of Hagar and Ishmael in the wilderness of Beersheba is a powerful testament to divine intervention and the enduring nature of God’s promises.